 Academic Advanced Core Choices: In the Advanced Academic Core, cadets have three choices.
 Some majors may require specific courses in order to meet graduation requirements for that major.
 Other majors may allow more freedom in choices.
-Cadets should refer to the Major's requirements listed in Chapter 9 or meet with their AAOCA or Academic Advisor before selecting their advanced option courses in order to create a program that meets their interests while ensuring all program and graduation requirements are met in time for graduation.
+Cadets should refer to the Major's requirements listed in Section 2-8 or meet with their AAOCA or Academic Advisor before selecting their advanced option courses in order to create a program that meets their interests while ensuring all program and graduation requirements are met in time for graduation.

-• Choice #1: Advanced Science, Technology, Engineering, and Math (STEM) Choice - Pick one of the courses below which support one of the following Outcomes: 1) Application of Engineering Methods, or 2) Scientific Reasoning and the Principles of Science:
+• Choice #1: Advanced Science, Technology, Engineering, and Math (STEM) Choice - Pick one of the courses below which support one of the following Outcomes: 1) Application of Engineering Problem-Solving Methods, or 2) Scientific Reasoning and the Principles of Science:

 0 Biology 345 Aerospace Physiology

 0 Biology 370 Human Nutrition

 0 Chem 222 Analytical Chemistry

 0 Chem 350 Chemistry of Weapons

-0 Civ Engr 356 Sustainable Engineering
+0 Civ Engr 356 Introduction to Sustainability

 0 Comp Sci 210 Programming Fundamentals

 0 Geo 351 Physical Geography

 0 Math 243/253 Calculus III

 0 Math 245 Differential Equations

 0 Meteor 320 Introduction to Meteorology and Aviation Weather

 0 Ops Rsch 310 Systems Analysis

 0 Physics 310 Principles of Nuclear Science

 0 Physics 371 Astronomy

+0 Sys Engr 310 Introduction to Systems Engineering

-• Choice #2: Advanced Sociocultural Choice - Pick one of the courses below which support one of the following outcomes: 1) The Human Condition, Cultures, and Societies, 2) Leadership, Teamwork, and Organizational Management, 3) Ethics and Respect for Human Dignity, 4) National Security of the American Republic, or 5) Warrior Ethos as Airmen and Citizens:
+• Choice #2: Advanced Sociocultural Choice - Pick one of the courses below which support one of the following outcomes: 1) The Human Condition, Cultures, and Societies, 2) Leadership, Teamwork, and Organizational Management, 3) Ethics and Respect for Human Dignity, 4) National Security of the American Republic, or 5) Warrior Ethos as Airmen and Guardians:

 0 Beh Sci 360 Sociology

-0 English 411 War Literature and Film
+0 English 411 War Stories

 0 Geo 412 World Cultural Geography

 0 History 345 The American Way of War

-0 Mgt 400 Management and Command
+0 Mgt 400 Leading Innovation

 0 MSS 444 Space & Cyber Strategy for National Security

 0 Philos 401 Comparative Religion

 0 Pol Sci 302 American Foreign and National Security Policy

 0 Soc Sci 483 Principles of Negotiation